gobbledygook88/pytest-workshiop/README.md

 * `session`

 What do you notice in the test output?
 (Be sure to run pytest with the `-s` flag)

-### 04-sharing-fixtures

-Create a new file called `conftext.py`.
-Move the fixtures into that file.

-Run pytest.

 ### 05-marks